Assistant Engineer (Environmental) / Engineer Trainee

 Applications accepted from current State employees, former permanent competitive class employees eligible for reinstatement and 55-b/c candidates.
-You must meet the minimum qualification.
+You must meet the minimum qualifications.

 |Posting Specific Information|